Background image

 Programme description

-The Public History and Cultural Heritage MA programme provides a structured academic approach to public or applied history.
+The Public History and Cultural Heritage MA programme provides a structured academic approach to public or applied history, and cultural heritage research and interpretation.
 The programme equips students with knowledge and transferrable skills needed to understand and practice history in the public domain, in ‘real world’ settings outside of academia.
-It combines conceptual, methodological and practice-based modules, engaging with contemporary issues in public history and cultural heritage.
-The modules engage with contemporary issues in public history and cultural heritage, including controversies, collaborations, and communications.
+It combines conceptual, methodological and practice-based modules, engaging with contemporary issues in public history and cultural heritage, including controversies, collaborations, and communications.
 Students learn about public uses and abuses of the past, what this means in theory and in practice, applying knowledge and skills they acquire to their own learning goals.
 The programme also includes training on academic, practical, and ethical aspects of cultural heritage interpretation, historical research and presentation.

 Is the programme a joint degree programme?